 - Legal issues

-The goal maintaining sober living is that an addict or alcoholic will not partake in any substance abuse, emotional drama or behavior that will cause further self-destruction.
-The recovering addict most probably will have to change his or her lifestyle (no more hanging out with friends who like to party) and avoid triggers that could cause relapse.
+The goal of maintaining sober living is that an addict or alcoholic will not partake in any substance abuse, emotional drama, or behavior that will cause further self-destruction.
+The recovering addict most probably will have to change his or her lifestyle (no more hanging out with friends who like to party) and avoid triggers that could cause a relapse.